-Wake Forest University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters and doctorate degrees.
-Contact the Commission on Colleges at:
+Wake Forest University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and doctorate degrees.
+For questions about the accreditation of Wake Forest University contact:

 1866 Southern Lane